NCBI-Hackathons/NCBI_Visiting_Bioinformatician_Program/README.md

 ### Computational Biology
   Statistical methods and data visualization are also explored
 ### Data Science
-  Visitors improve their skills in data streaming, data management, statisticalstatistical analysis and visualization.
+  Visitors improve their skills in data streaming, data management, statistical analysis and visualization.
 ### Project Management
   Typically, visitors are put in charge of a team of bioinformaticians during the last week of their stay at NCBI.
 ### Product Management